nissan/reddi-dotnet-react-app/README.md

 4. [Optional] [Fira Code](https://github.com/tonsky/FiraCode) font which works nicely if you [enable ligatures in VSCode](https://github.com/tonsky/FiraCode/wiki/VS-Code-Instructions)

 # Quick setup of requirements
+If you already have the above tooling, want to set the tooling up on your own, or don't want to learn more about how the pieces are put together, skip this seciton and go straight to [Getting started](#getting-started)
 You can quickly setup the requirements by running the
 ```
 setup-prerequisites.sh